BillDempsey/Data_Analysis_Tools/README.md

 # Custom Applications for JSON Data Analysis (Windows Only)

 This repository contains a number of applications I created during as part of my work in iSentioLabs.
-They helped me to streamline the data analysis process and allow others to perform data analysis without the requirement to use Python like I had been doing.
+They helped me to streamline the data cleaning and analysis process and allow others to perform data analysis without the requirement to use Python like I had been doing.
 These tools were originally created for use on our office laptops, so they are compatible only with 64-bit Windows operating systems.

 All applications are bundled together in a single downloadable ZIP file available in this repository.